 © photo Stefano Semenzato

-The museum collects objects and testimonies dating back to the Eighteenth and Twentieth centuries that witness the religious and hard-working life the people of these mountains led.
+The museum (the largest of the Bolognese mountains) collects objects and testimonies dating back to the Eighteenth and Twentieth centuries that witness the religious and hard-working life the people of these mountains led.

 The name Laborantes comes from the Latin labor which means “work” and orantes meaning “those who pray” in Latin.